 TIP: For train travel, you can’t purchase tickets online, not in Poland, not in Ukraine.
 You can get them in the ticket booth at the railway station.

 Ukraine Poland Border Crossing on Foot

 There is another option to take two separate trains and walk across the border in Shehyni/Medyka which we personally haven’t done but some of my friends did, so I am sharing their experience.

 Despite the fact that walking across the border seems tedious and difficult, in practice it is often not so difficult and not so long.

 Ukraine Poland Crossing Time & Step-by-Step Guide

-Before you get to Ukraine border crossing, your route should look like this: Lviv-Shehyni-Medyka-Przemysl-Rzeszow.
+Before you get to the Ukraine border crossing, your route should look like this: Lviv-Shehyni-Medyka-Przemysl-Rzeszow.
 From Rzeszow or even Przemysl you can go to Krakow or any other Polish city.